Information for prospective Postdoctoral Fellows

 -Final copies of all documents provided by the submission deadline of Wednesday 22rd March 2023, so that we have a copy for file.

 British Academy International Fellowship (replacing the Newton International Fellowships) - For non-UK residents only.
 Those interested in applying to come to POLIS via this scheme must have a co-applicant who is permanently employed within the Department.
-We will need a confirmation from the hosting co-applicant, CV, and research proposal to review before departmental support can be confirmed - please arrange for these to be sent by Wednesday 8th March.
-Please be aware that the application will require two references (one proposed by the applicant, one proposed by the co-applicant) to be uploaded directly by referees before the application can be submitted, and that this will need to be completed by Tuesday 21st March.
+We will need a confirmation from the hosting co-applicant, CV, and research proposal to review before departmental support can be confirmed.

 Please contact the School Research Team for assistance in planning applications to this scheme.

-The Centre for Research in the Arts, Humanities and Social Sciences supports, promotes and conducts interdisciplinary research of the highest order.
+The Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) supports, promotes and conducts interdisciplinary research of the highest order.
 The Centre runs a wide variety of programmes which will be regularly advertised on their own website, and is based in the same building as the Department.

 It is vital that you give the HSS School Research Team good notice of your intention to apply for any of these schemes to allow departmental support to be confirmed.